th3jesta/ha-lcars/README.md

 <img width="582" height="855" alt="image" src="https://github.com/user-attachments/assets/98234ba4-5253-47dc-9c82-e6a4c462d8b8" />

-In some cases, Home Assistant creates an archived copy of Card Mod and continues to use the copy even after you download a new version.
-So you may also need to delete ``card-mod.js.gz`` from the ``lovelace-card-mod`` directory.
+In some cases, Home Assistant creates an compressed copy of Card Mod and continues to use the copy even after you download a new version.
+So you may also need to delete ``card-mod.js.gz`` from the ``www/community/lovelace-card-mod`` directory.

 <img width="152" height="87" alt="image" src="https://github.com/user-attachments/assets/d31006ea-2755-47c4-ae90-ef54e7409730" />